WanluLiuLab/yasim/doc/tutorial_llrg/index.ipynb.md

 In this mode, `truncate_ratio_5p` and `truncate_ratio_3p` cannot be effective.
 ```

 CCS reads generated by `pbsim3` can be used in officially supported PacBio [IsoSeq](https://isoseq.how) pipelines.

-To finish this tutorial, you need to install PacBio [SMRTLink](https://www.pacb.com/support/software-downloads/) or its community version.
-The latter is recommended.
+To finish this tutorial, you need to install PacBio [SMRTLink](https://www.pacb.com/support/software-downloads/) or its [community version](https://github.com/PacificBiosciences/pbbioconda) (recommended).
 Version of Dependencies:

 ```{code-cell} ipython2
 !pbmerge --version | head -n 1